F5EMEA/oltra/use-cases/automation/bigip/README.md

   - **AS3 Pipeline**.
 The purpose of the this pipeline, is to identify the new AS3 declarations and push them down to the corresponding BIGIP.
 The pipeline is split in 3 stages
     - **Changes Detection**: This initial stage identifies AS3 declarations that have been added, modified, or deleted.
 The filenames are recorded for subsequent processing in later stages.
-    - **Validation**: Here, the pipeline verifies the correctness of the committed configurations and validates the values for accuracy and integrity.
-In our example, no validation is performed.
     - **Update**: In the final stage, the pipeline adds or removes the AS3 declarations from the respective BIG-IP devices, ensuring consistent configuration across the infrastructure.

 <p align="center">